Krasjet/wikipedia.rehash/README.md

 ## (Maybe) related projects

 Some alternatives to try if you want a more elaborated redesign.
+I won't guarantee you will enjoy them, though.

 - [Wikiwand](http://www.wikiwand.com/)
 - [WiTeX](https://github.com/AndrewBelt/WiTeX)